ardasahiner/pytorch-cifar/README.md

 # Impact of Gated ReLU

 Measuring impact of Gated ReLU v.s.
 ReLU in deep learning architectures on CIFAR-10.
+Currently only ResNet architecture is implemented.

 ## Prerequisites
 - Python 3.6+